-- 1. The SPDK NVMe block device module adds approximately 4.9% and 16.3% overhead compared to using only the SPDK NVMe Polled-Mode Driver without the block device module for Random Read and Random Write workloads respectively. - 2.
+- 1. The SPDK NVMe block device module adds approximately 5.1% and 7.2% overhead compared to using only the SPDK NVMe polled-mode driver without the block device module for Random Read and Random Write workloads respectively. - 2.
 Performance scales linearly with addition of NVMe SSDs up to 5 NVMe SSDs for Random Read workload, reaching around 6.6 million IOPS. - 3.
-Performance scaling is linear for Random Write workload up to 10 NVMe SSDs, reaching around 7.2 million IOPS. - 4.
-Performance scales linearly with addition of NVMe SSDs up 6 SSDs for Random Read/Write workload, reaching around 6 million IOPS. - 5.
+Performance scaling is linear for Random Write workload up to 10 NVMe SSDs, reaching around 7.8 million IOPS. - 4.
+Performance scales linearly with addition of NVMe SSDs up 7 SSDs for Random Read/Write workload, reaching around 6.5 million IOPS. - 5.
 For all workloads there is a noticeable performance degradation with addition of more NVMe SSDs after peak performance point has been reached. - 6.
 The IOPS for the 4 KiB Random Write workload exceeded the expected NVMe SSDs maximum throughput.
 We suspect this is due to imperfect preconditioning process, which wears off over time.
-The results, however, were repeatable for a number of test runs.
+The results, however, were repeatable for several test runs.